ebceran/Fraud-Detection-XGBoost-/README.md

 # Fraud Detection with XGBoost

 This project focuses on supporting transaction-level fraud decisions under uncertainty, balancing risk, trust, and explainability.

-In this project, I built a simple and clear fraud detection model using **XGBoost** and **SHAP**.
-The goal is to identify fraudulent financial transactions using realistic, simulated banking data.
+I built a simple and clear fraud detection model using XGBoost and SHAP to identify fraudulent financial transactions using realistic, simulated banking data.

 I created the dataset myself based on typical fraud behaviours seen in real banks and fintech companies.